Important Safety Information

 - Bladder cancer.
 In studies of FARXIGA in people with diabetes, bladder cancer occurred in a few more people who were taking FARXIGA than in people who were taking other diabetes medications.
 There were too few cases of bladder cancer to know if bladder cancer was related to FARXIGA.
 Tell your healthcare provider right away if you have blood or a red color in your urine or pain while you urinate

 The most common side effects of FARXIGA include yeast infections of the vagina or penis, and changes in urination, including urgent need to urinate more often, in larger amounts, or at night.

 What should I tell my healthcare provider before taking FARXIGA?

 Before you take FARXIGA, tell your healthcare provider:

-- if you are pregnant.
-FARXIGA may harm your unborn baby.
+- if you are pregnant, or plan to become pregnant.
+FARXIGA may harm your unborn baby

 - if you are breastfeeding, or plan to breastfeed.
 It is unknown if FARXIGA passes into your breast milk